fajril/esdc-rules-documentation/RE20 - Material Balance.md

 return esdc.resources['oil']['low'][-1] == new_resources
 ```

-### RE2014 - Condensate Reserves: Current 1P must be consistent with previous 1P, all discprepancies, and production
+### RE2014 - Condensate Reserves: Current 1P must be consistent with previous 1P, Change from Commerciality, and production

 Severity: `strict`